U.S. House Democrats float $3 trillion coronavirus bill, Republicans reject it

-But Congress appears to be heading for a legislative stand-off over rival partisan demands, including a Republican push to protect businesses from lawsuits related to the virus and the COVID-19 disease that it causes.
+But Congress appears to be heading for a legislative stand-off over rival partisan demands, including a Republican push to protect businesses from lawsuits related to the novel coronavirus and the COVID-19 disease that it causes.
 "It's dead on arrival here," Republican Senator Lindsey Graham said of the House bill.

 Senate Majority Leader Mitch McConnell rejected the House measure sight unseen, calling it "a partisan wish list with no chance - no chance - of becoming law."
 "We're going to insist on doing narrowly targeted legislation if and when we do legislate again and we may well," he told reporters after the House bill was unveiled.